 SIDE 1.
-To be completed by Employee (and returned to Personnel Department)

-Title: Mr/Mrs/Miss/Ms/other: Surname:

-Forenames: Sex: Ma le/Female

-Date of Birth: Birth Certificate/Passport attached?
-YES/NO

-(Delete as Applicable - Must Be Original Copy)

-Marital Status: Marriage Certificate attached?
-YES/NO

-Address:

-Postcode:

-Email:

-(Your email address is not passed onto any third parties.
-It is required to setup your personal login to our 'MyITB' website - see Glossary for details on 'MyITB')

-I hereby apply for membership of the Scheme and I declare that to the best of my knowledge and belief the particulars given by me are true.
+To be completed by Employee (and returned to Personnel Department) Title: Mr/Mrs/Miss/Ms/other: Surname: Forenames: Sex: Male/Female Date of Birth: Birth Certificate/Passport attached?
+YES/NO (Delete as Applicable - Must Be Original Copy) Marital Status: Marriage Certificate attached?
+YES/NO Address: Postcode: Email: (Your email address is not passed onto any third partie login to our 'MyITB' website - see Glossary for details of s.
+It is required to setup your personal I hereby apply for membership of the Scheme and I declare that to the best of my knowledge and belief the particulars given by me are true.
 I agree to be bound in all respects by the Scheme Rules for the time being in force, and I agree to produce evidence of age as required and to the deduction of the appropriate contributions from my salary.
 I recognise that the Trustees may process data, which relates to me during the course of my membership of the Scheme in order to carry out their functions as Trustees of the Scheme.
 I agree that the Trustees may record and hold such data and make it available to third parties in the ordinary course of those functions.
 I understand that the Trustees and any such third party will comply with the underlying principles of the Data Protection Act 1998.

-Also are you applying to join more than 3 months after you first became eligible YES/NO

-(if "yes" you are a 'Late Entrant' Applicant - see below)

-Late Entrant joining outside the first 3 months of becoming eligible for membership

-I acknowledge that, as I did not join within the first three months of becoming eligible that agreement to my becoming a member of the Scheme will be at the discretion of my Employer and the Trustees.
-If I become a member of the Scheme the lump sum death benefit will not become applicable to me until I have completed 2 years' Pensionable Service (excluding any transferred service) and the ill-health/disability retirement provisions will not be available to me at any point during my membership.
+Also are you applying to join more than 3 more nths after you first became eligible?
+YES/NO (if "yes" you are a 'Late Entrant' Applicant - see below) Late Entrant joining outside the first 3 months of becoming eligible for membership I acknowledge that, as I did not join within the first three months of becoming eligible that agreement to my becoming a member of the Scheme will be at the discretion of my Employer and the Trustees.
+If I become a member of the Scheme the lump sum death benefit will not become applicable to me until I have completed 2 years' Pensionable Service (excluding any transferred service) and the ill-health/ disability retirement provisions will not be available to me at any point during my membership.
 Also, my membership of the Scheme will not commence until formal notification of acceptance of my membership has been provided to my Employer by the ITB Pension Funds' Office.
 I have read and accept the terms outlined above.

-Employee's Signature:
+Employee's Signature: Date:

-Date:

 ONCE YOU HAVE COMPLETED YOUR SECTION ABOVE PLEASE PASS THE WHOLE FORM TO YOUR EMPLOYER FOR THEM TO COMPLETE SIDE 2 OVERLEAF.
-ITB Pension Funds Open Fund - Old Section ("the Scheme")